 How to find the right answer?
 Finding the right bit of text is a vital feature.
-This skill could relate to the detectorist chasing treasures with their metal detectors on lonely beaches or it could relate to the job of an archaeologist, “collecting artefacts to piece a story together.
+This skill could relate to the detective chasing down leads or it could relate to the job of an archaeologist, “collecting artefacts to piece a story together.
 And as in both of the cases the key is persistence and continuity.”

 How to start?

 Start by reading the whole text and then move to the questions and keep in mind what the answers could be.
 Now, go back to the text and start skimming through specific parts, which will help support the chosen answers.

 It is important that your child can articulate a reason why and how they have come to an answer.
 Spend some time discussing with your child the meaning of ‘justifying your words’ and why is it important.